score-json/json/TSF/trustable/no-json-faults/NJF-05.4.md

     publish_documentation: exclude
     test_trudag_extensions: exclude
     ubuntu: include
+score:
+    Jonas-Kirchhoff: 1.0
 ---

-The service does not accept improperly bounded arrays.
+The service does not accept any improperly bounded arrays.